spatial-cell-id/resolute/README.md

-# Optimum resolution
+# BaCHClue: Bic and Calinski-Harabasz Score Guided Clustering

-This function aims to find the optimum resolution parameter for clustering single-cell RNA-Seq data analyzed with _scanpy_, by calculating the BIC score or the Calinski-Harabasz score of each clustering.
+BaCHClue aims to find the optimal resolution parameter for clustering single-cell RNA-Seq data analyzed with _scanpy_, by calculating the BIC score or the Calinski-Harabasz score of each clustering, given a range of possible resolutions.

-Here, the minimum of the BIC or Calinski-Harabasz score indicates the optimum resolution parameter.
+Here, the minimum of the BIC or Calinski-Harabasz score indicates the optimal resolution parameter.

 ### BIC score
 The BIC (Bayesian Information Criterion) score is a statistical measure used  to assess the goodness of fit of a statistical model.
 It is often used in the context of model selection among a set of candidate models.